danibarna/floodGAM/code/scripts/1-data-creation/streamflow/README.md

 This is feasible, f. eks., if the catchment has a 'slow' response time with a culmination factor (ratio between 1-hour and 24-hour median flood) close to one.
 See script `2-process-to-durations-and-get-ann-max.R` and comments within.

+We reccomend running the analysis both with and without the daily data supplement to assess impact on results.